QuantMarkFramework/QuantMark/documentation/architecture.md

 ## Environment
 The full environment is set up using Docker Compose and consists of two Docker containers:
-* **Web** contains Django web server (nicknamed WebMark2)
+* **web** contains Django web server (nicknamed WebMark2)
-* **DB** contains PostgreSQL database
+* **db** contains PostgreSQL database

 ## Web server

-The web server has been nicknamed WebMark.
+The web server has been nicknamed WebMark2.
 Folder `/webmark2` contains project settings and `/qleader` contains the actual application.
-Architecturally the web server consists of three parts: templates, views and models.

-  * **Templates** contain HTML documents with occasional inline Javascript.
-[Django templating language](https://docs.djangoproject.com/en/3.1/ref/templates/language/) is used to generate some of the HTML using the data provided by view layer.
-  * **Views** contain the logic used to populate the templates with correct data that are fetched using models.
-  * **Models** represent the database schema and are used to execute database operations.
+WebMark2 uses Django REST framework.
+More about it's implementation is in [here](https://github.com/quantum-ohtu/WebMark2/blob/main/documentation/CreationNotes.md)

 ## Database